Top Ten Resume and Job Search Career Trends 2015-2016 Job Seekers Should Be Aware of

 - Networking resume – Networking resumes are essentially brief career overviews that focus on major career highlights and achievements, in a format that is easily shared on various social media platforms.

 - Increase in visuals in resumes – Infographic resumes and video resumes are both seeing an increase in use, especially in creative fields.
-They are efficient tools for generating interest as well as being visually appealing.
+They are effective tools for generating interest as well as being visually appealing.

 - Targeting audiences/value proposition – More applicants are targeting specific positions in a specific company with their resume.
 Another trend is the value proposition, which is a statement that provides specific reasons a company should hire you.
 The two go well together as a value proposition may be aimed at a need a specific company has.
 One does not require the other but they are effective when used together.